- Chart

 Overview

-The First Trust Preferred Securities and Income ETF (FPX) seeks to provide investors with a combination of current income and capital appreciation by investing primarily in preferred securities and other income-producing securities.
-The fund focuses on a diversified portfolio of fixed-income instruments, including preferred stocks, trust preferred securities, and other hybrid securities.
+The First Trust Preferred Securities and Income ETF (FFP) seeks to provide investors with income and capital appreciation by investing primarily in preferred securities and other income-producing securities.
+Its target sector is income-generating assets, with a focus on preferred stocks and corporate bonds.

 Reputation and Reliability